dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 which folder to use as its "virtual DOS hard drive".
 This is called *mounting*; we *mount* a folder as the "DOS hard drive", the contents of which are then available to DOSBox as the *C drive*.
-All drives in DOS are assigned to the letters of the English alphabet (just like in Windows) and the C drive is usually your first hard drive.
+All drives in DOS are assigned to the letters of the English alphabet (just like in Windows), and the C drive is usually your first hard drive.

 The recommended way to mount the C drive is to create a `drives` subfolder